stephaneLabs/StephaneLabs/README.md

-- 👋 Hi, I’m @StephaneLab
+- 👋 Hi, I’m @StephaneLabs
 - 👀 I’m interested in mathematics, statistics, sciences and programming
 - 🌱 I’m currently learning Python, but I have an experience en R and the SAS system
 - 💞️ I’m looking to collaborate on ...